 Additionally with cellular alarm monitoring, your system will stay connected no matter what.
 Since it transmits on a separate, secure wireless network, the central station remains in constant communication with your system.
 Which means that, beyond power outages, cellular monitoring keeps systems connected even when telephone service providers change or even if burglars attempt to cut power lines prior to an attempted break-in.

-Despite the fact that cellular monitoring remains the safest and most reliable option for home security service, many providers and customers still remain on older and less reliable systems.
-This means homeowners’ access to home security monitoring services typically depends on the availability of traditional phone service, or Internet service.
+Yet despite the fact that cellular monitoring remains the safest and most reliable option for home security service, many providers and customers still remain on older and less reliable systems.
+This means a homeowners’ access to home security monitoring services typically depends on the availability of traditional phone service, or Internet service.
 For instance:

-- Alarm systems that rely on a hard-wired connection to a POTS (Plain Old Telephone Service) line are only as functional as the copper wire to which the system is connected; If the phone line is severed in a storm, alarm service is suspended until the phone line is physically repaired.
+- Alarm systems that rely on a hard-wired connection to a traditional telephone line are only as functional as the copper wire to which the system is connected; If the phone line is severed in a storm, alarm service is suspended until the phone line is physically repaired.
 In the aftermath of a storm the need for phone line repair services often exceed the resources available which leads to long periods of time without home security monitoring services.

-- Alarm systems that operate on VoIP (Voice Over Internet Protocol – i.e. Vonage and phone service offered as part of many service providers’ “triple-play” packages) are even more vulnerable; Just as phone lines can be cut or severed, Internet service can be interrupted in a variety of ways, cutting-off access to the alarm system until internet service is restored.
+- Alarm systems that operate on VoIP (Voice Over Internet Protocol – phone service that uses broadband internet connection, often offered as part of many service providers’ “triple-play” packages) are even more vulnerable; Just as phone lines can be cut or severed, Internet service can be interrupted in a variety of ways, cutting-off access to the alarm system until internet service is restored.